 The 60th Legislative District has an energetic, respected conservative voice in the Pennsylvania House of Representatives: Jeff Pyle.
-Born and raised in the district he now represents, Pyle brings proven leadership and innovation to the Legislature, as well as a solid commitment to speaking out for the values embodied in the citizens of Armstrong and Indiana Counties.
+Born and raised in the district he now represents, Jeff brings proven leadership and innovation to the Legislature, as well as a solid commitment to speaking out for the values embodied in the citizens of Armstrong and Indiana Counties.

 Learn more on his Facebook page.

-Before seeking elected office, Pyle taught American History, Government and Sociology in the Armstrong School District from 1992-2004, making his mark by involving his students in a wide variety of community volunteering efforts.
-For his efforts, he was selected as the Educator of the Year in the Armstrong School District in 1999 and Conservation Educator of the Year in the Armstrong Conservation District in 2000.
-His school group, the LEO Club was recognized as the largest in the World in 2001 and similarly honored for having achieved over 20,000 hours of volunteer community service.
+Before seeking elected office, Jeff taught in the Armstrong School District from 1992-2004.
+He made his mark by involving his students in a wide variety of community volunteering efforts.
+His school group, the LEO club (the high school Lions club) was recognized as the largest in the world in 2001 and similarly honored for having achieved over 20,000 hours of volunteer community service.
+For his efforts, he was selected as the Educator of the Year in the Armstrong School District in 1999 and Educator of the Year in the Armstrong Conservation District in 2000.
 Prior to his election to the House in November 2004, he also, while teaching, served as Mayor of Ford City.
 In that role, he was instrumental in obtaining grant monies that funded important safety, economic redevelopment, historic preservation and community beautification projects.

-The Representative’s additional involvements include memberships with the Ford City Lions and Ford City Eagles Clubs; service as past president of the Ford City Hall of Fame Board of Governors (and inductee in the FCHoF Class of 1999); and an elected post as Republican Committeeman for Ford City’s Second Ward.
-Jeff is a member of the Kittanning BPOE #203 and the Armstrong County Hunting and Fishing Club (Pony Farm), North Buffalo Sportsman’s Club, and Ford City Sportsman’s Club.
+The Representative maintains numerous local involvements, which include memberships with the Ford City Lions and Ford City Eagles Clubs; service as past president of the Ford City Hall of Fame Board of Governors (and inductee in the FCHoF Class of 1999); and an elected post as Republican Committeeman for Ford City’s Second Ward.
+Jeff is a member of the Kittanning BPOE #203, the Armstrong County Hunting and Fishing Club (Pony Farm), North Buffalo Sportsman’s Club, and Ford City Sportsman’s Club.
 He is also a recognized and outspoken supporter of our local farmers.
 Being diagnosed as a cancer patient in 2005 – now eight-years clean – Jeff remains very active in the fight to find a cure for cancer participating in Relay for Life events and organizing independent fundraising events to benefit the American Cancer Society.